bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Hopefully I convinced you just from a human standpoint that it&apos;'s important to make your Web pages accessible, but there are of course legal aspects as well.
+Hopefully I convinced you just from a human standpoint that it&apos;s important to make your Web pages accessible, but there are of course legal aspects as well.
 The Department of Justice is in the process of updating the American with Disabilities Act to include online resources